Skip to main content

 • Role: Instrumentl User Role

-* Note About User Charges: When creating a Web Services user, Sage will display this standard default warning about user charges.
+Note on user charges: When creating a Web Services user, Sage will display this standard default warning about user charges.
 Sage confirms Web Services users are system users and do not count toward billable user licenses, but billing structures can vary by account.
 If you are unsure, confirm with your Sage administrator or Sage support before proceeding.

 Step 3: Authorize Instrumentl in Sage